D-Damel/fcount/README.md

-Count of files in folder for Linux.
+Count of files in target directory for Linux.

 possible arguments:

 fcount arg1 arg2

-arg1 - (required) path to folder.
+arg1 - (required) path to directory.

 arg2 - (non required) number of files for take away from total count.

 OUTPUT:

-Total qty of files ( counted qty - arg2)
+Total qty of files in target (arg1) directory (counted qty - arg2)